 9.1 This clause 9 shall apply if the Customer is a business.

 9.2 Nothing in this clause 9 shall limit or exclude TSA’s liability for death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors or fraud or fraudulent misrepresentation, or breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982.

 9.3 Subject to clause 9.2:

-a) TSA shall not be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, loss or damage to reputation, loss or corruption of data or for any indirect or consequential loss arising under or in connection with the Contract.
+a) TSA shall not be liable to the Customer, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, for any loss of profit, loss of revenue, loss of business or business opportunity, loss or damage to reputation, loss or corruption of data or for any indirect or consequential loss arising under or in connection with the Contract;

-b) TSA’s total liability to the Customer in respect of losses arising under or in connection with the provision of professional services in accordance with this Contract shall not exceed £500,000.00 in the aggregate.
+b) TSA’s total liability to the Customer in respect of losses arising under or in connection with:

-c) Subject to sub clause (b) above, TSA’s total liability to the Customer in respect of all losses incurred as a result of any breach of Contract or negligence or breach of statutory duty or from defective products including the TSA Materials supplied by TSA to the Customer in accordance with this Contract shall not exceed £3,000,000.00 (three million pounds)
+- c) subject to sub clause (b) above, TSA’s total liability to the Customer in respect of all losses incurred as a result of any breach of Contract or negligence or breach of statutory duty or from defective products including the TSA Materials supplied by TSA to the Customer in accordance with this Contract shall not exceed £3,000,000.00 (three million pounds); and

 10.1 This clause 10 shall apply if the Customer is a consumer.

 10.2 Nothing in this clause 10 shall limit or exclude TSA’s liability for death or personal injury caused by its negligence, or the negligence of its employees, agents or subcontractors or fraud or fraudulent misrepresentation.